UKRN-Open-Research/t3-esrc/_episodes/workshop-segement-design.md

 ---

 It's time to try to apply what we learned earlier in Louise's session to our own workshops.
-We have compiled a list of suggested topics in the
+You probably already chose a topic earlier today, but in case you missed it, the list of suggested topics is in the
 <a href="{{ site.collaborative_notes }}" target="_blank">collaborative notes document</a>.
 If you put your name beside the topic you want to cover we'll be able to ensure that everyone takes a different topic.